tkn-tub/ns3-gym/doc/manual/source/test-framework.rst

 Performance tests are those which exercise a particular part of the system and determine if the tests have executed to completion in a reasonable time.

-As of ns-3.15, there are no performance tests that are formally part of the test framework (contributed tests would be helpful here).

 Running Tests
 *************